 During my sophomore year the plan I had for my life fell apart when my girl friend and I broke up.
-It was during that time I told God I would do anything He wanted me to do and go anywhere He wanted me to go.
-I loved doing ministry and by the end of the semester decided I was being called into full time ministry.
-I have been on staff with Cru since 1997 and am so glad for God’s calling on my life.
+In the wake of that event, I told God I would do anything He wanted me to do and go anywhere He wanted me to go.
+I loved sharing the Gospel and by the end of the semester decided I was being called into full time ministry.
+I have been a staff member with Cru since 1997 and I am so glad for God’s calling on my life.

 Six months later I found myself on the road to college in Pennsylvania, nine hours from my new Christian “family.”
 For a year I worked hard to do all the right things: reading the Bible, praying and attending church.
 By sophomore year, however; I was tired of being good while my college friends were fun.
 One night I made the decision to join them.
 That was the first night I tasted alcohol.
 I joined the college party scene.
 By the end of that year, my life was far from what I had ever wanted it to be.
 I tried to change my life on my own to prove myself worthy to God, but again and again I would fail.